Helpful Websites - Resources for Nonprofits

 Federal Trade Commission - www.ftc.gov - Information for donors about charities.

-Internal Revenue Service - www.irs.gov - posts all of its forms and instructions and many brochures drafted to assist not-for-profit boards in completing their annual financial filings with the IRS and in carrying out their other responsibilities.
+Internal Revenue Service - www.irs.gov - posts all IRS forms and instructions and many brochures drafted to assist non-profit boards in completing their annual financial filings with the IRS and in carrying out their other responsibilities.
+The IRS also has specific pages concerning Applying for Tax Exempt Status and Federal Tax Obligations of Non-Profit Corporations.
 If you can't find the information that you want on the IRS web site, call its toll-free number - 1-877-829-5500 - set up especially for those who have questions about tax-exemption and tax-exempt organizations.

 New York State Department of State (Secretary of State's Office) - http://www.dos.ny.gov/ - Organizations that want to incorporate must submit a Certificate of Incorporation to the Department of State.